 Students who successfully complete the module will:

-(b) have explored the literary, filmic and historical background of the works studied, and have assessed and critically analysed the complex links between Paris as a real city and its representation by writers and filmmakers;
+8.2 Explore the literary, filmic and historical background of different works, and assess and critically analyse the complex links between Paris as a real city and its representation by writers and filmmakers;